simarmannsingh/Kiel-canal/readme.md

 ## Development

-The game is released with an MIT licence.
+The game is currently under development and is to be released with an MIT licence.
 This means anyone is free to modify and use the source code of the project in their own commercial or non-commercial projects without written permission.
 The copyright notice and permission notice shall be included in all copies or substantial portions of the Software.

 To run the project on your machine, You'll need [Node.js](https://nodejs.org/en/), [npm](https://www.npmjs.com/), and [Parcel](https://parceljs.org/) installed.